RatherRude/Elite-Dangerous-AI-Integration/docs/advanced/linux.md

 # Running on Linux

+!!! danger

-**WARNING: This setup is highly experimental and is potentially difficult, please contact us on discord**
+        WARNING: This setup is highly experimental and is potentially difficult, please contact us on discord

 We have a native Linux version available, but it requires some special setup.
 We will provide you with a download link in our discord server, and some instructions on how to get it running, here.